Prabir Das: India U19

 Das made his debut for the India U19s on 31 October 2011 during the 2012 AFC U-19 Championship qualifiers against Turkmenistan in which he also scored in the 82nd minute to confirm India's 3–1 victory to open the qualifiers.

 India U23

 On 29 March 2015, Das has made his debut for India U23 against Syria in AFC U23 Championship Qualifier.

 Personal life

 Apart from his football career, Das also has his official YouTube channel, named Prabir Das Lifestyle, which is having over 161 thousand subscribers and 11 million views.

 In December 2019, he extended financial support for a young East Bengal fan's treatment.

 He has been in relationship with Indian Bengali actress Geetashree Roy.

+On 15 September 2026, Das announced his retirement from football via Instagram.